rodolflying/SimpleGPT_Assist/README.md

-# chat_gpt
+# Chat GPT assistant

-a repository for using chat gpt on python
+A simple repository for a strightforward use of chat gpt on python